Breadcrumb

 The most current issues of The Wall Street Journal are available online (plain-text) via Factiva and other databases.

-NOTE: Only current McMaster faculty, staff, graduate students (Ph.D. and Masters), undergraduates and research assistants can register for an individual WRDS account.
+NOTE: Only current McMaster faculty, staff, graduate students (Ph.D. and Masters), undergraduates, research assistants and visiting faculty can register for a personal WRDS account.
 A WRDS day pass option is also available to current McMaster users by completeing this form.
 A McMaster email address is required.
-Once the form is submitted, a WRDS access link will be sent to you within minutes via email.
+Once the form is submitted, a WRDS access link will be emailed to you within minutes.

-Provides access to several finance and business related datasets including Compustat, CRSP, ESG, and TAQ.
+Provides access to several finance and business related datasets including Audit Analytics, Compustat, CRSP, LSEG & MSCI ESG, and TAQ.
 More information on these and others datasets is included in the Description field of this record.

 Provides full-text articles from more than 1,600 journals and over 22,000 Wiley e-books in a wide range of subject.
 Titles are also listed in the catalogue.